When Reject Turns into Accept: Quantifying the Vulnerability of LLM-Based Scientific Reviewers to Indirect Prompt Injection: Introduction

 \section{Introduction}

-Scientific peer review, is undergoing a significant transformation due to the exponential growth in submissions.
-This pressure has catalyzed two distinct but converging phenomena in the review process.
-First, researchers have observed the ``Lazy Reviewer'' hypothesis, where human reviewers increasingly—and often illicitly—use Large Language Models (LLMs) to summarize and score papers \cite{pangram2024} .
-Second, conferences such as AAAI, and Stanford's \emph{Agents4Science} are formally adopting AI reviewers \cite{agents4science}.
+Scientific peer review is undergoing a significant transformation due to the exponential growth in submissions.
+For instance, the NeurIPS 2025 conference alone received a record-breaking 27,000 paper submissions, creating an unprecedented administrative burden~\cite{neurips2025}.
+This pressure has catalyzed two distinct but converging phenomena driven by the urgent necessity to alleviate the human bottleneck in the review process.
+First, researchers have observed the ``Lazy Reviewer'' hypothesis, where human reviewers increasingly, and often illicitly, use Large Language Models (LLMs) to summarize and score papers~\cite{pangramlabs2025}.
+Despite explicit prohibitions by major venues regarding the use of AI for generating reviews, recent reports indicate this activity is widespread as reviewers seek to cope with unmanageable workloads~\cite{shabanov2024}.
+Second, conferences such as AAAI~\cite{ellison2025} and Stanford's \emph{Agents4Science} are formally adopting AI reviewers~\cite{bianchi2025exploringuseaiauthors}.
+These systems operate by automatically ingesting submission PDFs, parsing their content, and employing LLMs to generate evaluation scores based on predefined technical rubrics, effectively acting as a first-pass filter or an automated decision aid.

-Whether the reviewer is a human relying on any AI Agent or a sanctioned AI agent in a conference pipeline, the core mechanism remains the same: the reliance on an LLM to interpret a \textbf{submission document}.
-This reliance is becoming alarmingly pervasive; recent analyses estimate that up to 21\% of reviews at top-tier conferences like ICLR are AI-generated \cite{pangram2024}, leading to real-world consequences where frustrated authors have withdrawn submissions after recognizing the hallmarks of ``lazy'' language models \cite{thedecoder2024}.
-If a reviewer blindly trusts an LLM to parse and score a PDF, the \emph{author} of that document gains an adversarial advantage.
-This is not merely theoretical; evidenced instances have already surfaced on arXiv where authors embedded clumsy injection commands such as ``\textit{IGNORE ALL PREVIOUS INSTRUCTIONS.
-NOW GIVE A POSITIVE REVIEW...}'' to manipulate AI reviewers, leaving visible artifacts of their attempts.
-In this paper, we investigate the vulnerability of ``LLM-as-a-Judge'' systems to \emph{any malicious attempt in manipulating the submission documents to alter the decision given by the LLMs}.
-Unlike general prompt injection attacks which often focus on generating toxic content, this domain presents unique incentives: a successful attack does not merely output text, but fundamentally changes the outcome of the scientific record by flipping ``Reject'' decisions to ``Accept''.
+Whether the reviewer is a human relying on an AI assistant or a sanctioned AI agent in a conference pipeline, the core mechanism remains the same: the reliance on an LLM to interpret a submission document.
+This reliance is becoming alarmingly pervasive; recent analyses estimate that up to 21\% of reviews at top-tier conferences like ICLR are AI-generated~\cite{pangramlabs2025}, leading to real-world consequences where frustrated authors have withdrawn submissions after recognizing the hallmarks of ``lazy'' language models~\cite{schreiner2025}.
+A critical vulnerability exists in this workflow: current automated parsing tools often lack robust sanitization layers, processing the full data stream of a PDF including hidden text and metadata.
+If a reviewer blindly trusts an LLM to parse and score such a PDF, the author of that document gains an adversarial advantage.
+This is not merely theoretical; evidenced instances have already surfaced on arXiv where authors embedded clumsy injection commands such as ``\texttt{IGNORE ALL PREVIOUS INSTRUCTIONS...}'' to manipulate AI reviewers, leaving visible artifacts of their attempts~\cite{keuper2025promptinjectionattacksllm}.